stadlar/IST-FUT-FMTH/docs/ÍST TS 310_2022 Domestic payments and deposits.md

 <!-- ScopePaymentsDocsContextEnd -->

 Out of necessity, the previous IOBWS technical specifications largely consisted of expressing the intent and actual content in a human-readable format, otherwise found in the associated XML Schema and SOAP definitions.
-The expectation for ÍST {{spec_id}} is that the technical service definitions and JSON data schemas in the accompanying OpenAPI specification can be understood using utilities that can convert them into documentation or navigatable UIs.
+The expectation for ÍST {{spec_id}} is that the technical service definitions and JSON data schemas in the accompanying OpenAPI specification can be understood using utilities that can convert them into documentation or navigatable user interfaces.

 <!-- ScopeEndNoteStart -->
 Consequently, the ÍST {{spec_id}} specification avoids the unnecessary repetition of information found in the technical contract [IOBWS3.0.yaml](https://github.com/stadlar/IST-FUT-FMTH/blob/master/Deliverables/IOBWS3.0.yaml).
 Instead, the rest of the document focuses on the information needed to understand the domestic context of services, schema types and service flows in relation to the NextGenPSD2 framework, as well as what constitutes the common core required to implement ÍST {{spec_id}}.